Anne Tyler: Classification of her literature

 Tyler has occasionally been classified as a "Southern author" or a "modern American author."
 The Southern category apparently results from the fact that she grew up and went to college in the South.
-Also she admired and/or studied under well-known Southern authors Eudora Welty and Reynolds Price.
+Also, she admired and/or studied under well-known Southern authors Eudora Welty and Reynolds Price.
 In a rare interview with The New York Times, Tyler cited Eudora Welty as a major literary influence: "Reading Eudora Welty when I was growing up showed me that very small things are often really larger than the large things".
 However, poet and author Katha Pollitt notes, "It is hard to classify Anne Tyler's novels.
 They are Southern in their sure sense of family and place but lack the taste for violence and the Gothic that often characterizes self-consciously southern literature.
-They are modern in their fictional techniques, yet utterly unconcerned with contemporary moment as a subject, so that, with only minor dislocations, her stories could just as well have taken place in twenties or thirties."
+They are modern in their fictional techniques, yet utterly unconcerned with contemporary moment as a subject, so that, with only minor dislocations, her stories could just as well have taken place in the twenties or thirties."

 It is also difficult to classify Tyler in terms of themes; as she herself notes, "I don't think of my work in terms of themes.
 I'm just trying to tell a story."
 Tyler goes on to say, "Any large 'questions of life' that emerge in my novels are accidental—not a reason for writing the novel in the first place but either (1) questions that absorb my characters, quite apart from me, or (2) on occasion, questions that may be thematic to my own life at the moment, even if I'm not entirely aware of them.
 Answers, if they come, come from the characters' experiences, not from mine, and I often find myself viewing those answers with a sort of distant, bemused surprise."